 The written request must show an exact address of the site that is being requested.

 - Upon receipt of a file review request, the Health Department staff will compare the information submitted with the existing database

 - If the file requested is available, the Health Department staff will make a review appointment by telephone within 10 days.
 Appointments are scheduled from Monday through Thursday between 9 AM until 11 AM or 1 PM until 4 PM.

 - The requesting party needs to make arrangements to have copying service make an appointment to copy files.
 The Health Department no longer makes copies.

 - If the file requested is not available in the database, the Health Department will notify the requesting party in writing.

 HAZARDOUS WASTE INSPECTION PROGRAM

-There are currently 1,000 hazardous waste generator facilities in the Program.
-In addition, there are 165 medical facilities that handle silver waste from photo x-ray processing.
-Routine facility inspections are conducted on an annual basis.
-This program oversees the handling, storage and disposal of all hazardous chemical waste generated in the city of Long Beach.
+There are currently 900 hazardous waste generator facilities in the Program.
+In addition, there are 50 medical facilities that handle silver waste from photo x-ray processing.
+This program oversees the handling, storage, and disposal of all hazardous chemical waste generated in the city of Long Beach.
 Inspections of these facilities are on a three-year cycle.